angelmacwan/WebImageProcessing/README.md

 # WebImageProcessing

-This project uses WEBGL for training the model localy on the clients machine. **Make sure you have a good procesor and GPU**
+This project uses WEBGL for training the model localy on the clients machine. **Make sure you have a good processor and GPU**

 Live demo available on the link bellow